 For those of you who love to hate United. . .
 I will throw you a bone here.
 United has (or had) a fantastic configuration on their Boeing 787-8 aircraft.
 These seats offered the most pitch (32 inches) and recline (5 inches) of any aircraft in their entire fleet and it was always a joy for me to fly them.
 But for some reason, this aircraft was different.
 Instead of the normal soft cloth seats, this Boeing 787-8 had the new leather(?) slimline seats found on their domestic aircraft.
 Here’s a picture of what the seats should have looked like on this aircraft.

 Instead, these were the seats installed on this aircraft.
-I know it doesn’t look like much but trust me, the soft cloth and padding on the old seats make a world of difference.
+I know it doesn’t look like much but trust me, the soft cloth and padding on the old seats made a world of difference.
 I’m not sure if this was a “one-off” or if all the Boeing 787-8s have or will be going to this new slimline seat.
-If the old seats are being replaced with these, that’s not a good thing in terms of passenger comfort.
+If the old seats are being replaced with these, then that’s not a good thing in terms of passenger comfort.
 Compared to the old seats, these seats only offer 31 inches of pitch and 3 inches of recline.
 That’s a reduction of 1 inch in pitch and 2 inches in recline.
 Yuck.

 United Airlines Economy Class, Boeing 787-8 Paris to San Francisco